smolegz/tp/docs/DeveloperGuide.md

   * Cons: Horrible run-time

 For our AddressBook implementation, the `BK-Tree with Levenshtein Distance Algorithm` proved to be the optimal choice.
-Its memory usage and complexity of implementation outweighs its potential to extend code and efficiently handle misspelled or similar commands.
+Its potential to extend code and efficiently handle misspelled or similar commands outweighs its memory usage and complexity of implementation.
 This algorithm guarantees fast runtime performance and robustness in command parsing.

 ### Sort feature